realBruno/mural-of-c/README.md

 The projects are listed below, ordered by creation date and followed by a little description.
 Those with a marked checkbox have already been finished.

 Some of the repositories are in Brazilian Portuguese, these have Brazil's flag by their side.
+Some other repositories are private, because most of the project is still to be done, these are sinalized with 🛠️.

 ## First month
 * 17/12/2024: <a href="https://github.com/realBruno/conversor-unidades-embarcatech">Unit Converter</a> 🇧🇷